Vaping goods

 Wholesalers of nicotine vaping goods must hold a licence to supply by wholesale a restricted substance for therapeutic use.
 See Licences and authorisations.

-Wholesalers are required to provide records of receipts and supplies to the Pharmaceutical Services Unit in February and August each year.
+Wholesalers are required to provide supply records to the Pharmaceutical Services Unit in February and August each year.

-The eCigarette Compliance Program will monitor and support the regulatory compliance of stakeholders involved in the lawful supply of vaping goods in NSW.
-For more details, refer to the Pharmacy factsheet and self-assessment (last updated 15 November 2024).
+The eCigarette Compliance Program will monitor and support the regulatory compliance of stakeholders involved in the lawful supply of vaping good in NSW.

-If you need further information or to request a copy of the pharmacy audit tool, please email the eCigarette compliance team at: MOH-PharmaceuticalServices@health.nsw.gov.au
+For further information please email the eCigarette compliance team at MOH-PharmaceuticalServices@health.nsw.gov.au